 What is it?

-This Level 3 UAL Extended Diploma aims to provide a firm foundation in core art and design practice, and to encourage personal development and expression.
+This course aims to provide a firm foundation in core art and design practice, and to encourage personal development and expression.
 Professional practice in a variety of disciplines including fine art, craft, design, photography, graphics and textiles will allow you to specialise and have confidence in making personal choices in later projects.

 Why study this subject at Blackpool Sixth?

 The course covers many elements of professional practice needed to be successful within the design industry.
 This course offers extensive opportunities to work with live external briefs and practicing artists.
 Projects include client-led briefs and working within the local community.
 All students plan and promote their own end of year exhibition.
 The course helps learners to find out what they enjoy, what they are good at and allows them to develop a set of valuable skills for future study and work.